dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 The synchronisation is kicked off from the DHIS2 database thanks to [PostgreSQL logical replication](https://www.postgresql.org/docs/current/logical-replication.html).
 The database notifies the agent when a tracked entity is created or updated.
 The notification carries the ID of the tracked entity which the agent uses to call the DHIS2 Web API and fetch the tracked entity.
 This tracked entity, which includes enrollments and attributes, becomes the source of truth for the subsequent transformation that follows.

-In this demo, the transformation is undirectional: DHIS2 is the source while the FHIR server is the target.
+In this demo, the transformation is unidirectional: DHIS2 is the source while the FHIR server is the target.
 The agent needs to transform the tracked entity into FHIR resources that conform with the structure and semantics defined in the Sri Lanka NEHR Implementation Guide.
 Most of the tracked entity attributes map directly to a FHIR `Patient` resource.
 Additional clinical data within attributes is mapped into `Observation` resources and linked to the `Patient`.
 The `Patient` resource acts as the anchor for the rest of the mapped resources, so they are linked back to the same patient to preserve the data model from DHIS2.
 Tracker program stages contain most of the clinical data.
 Each completed event results in a FHIR `Encounter`, with `Observation` resources created from program stage data elements and linked back to that encounter and patient.
 These resources are then pushed to the NEHR-compliant FHIR server, where they are used by the patient and clinical portals.

 The transformation itself is implemented with [DataSonnet](https://datasonnet.com/: a Java flavour of [Jsonnet](https://jsonnet.org/) for declaratively mapping JSON.
 Expressing complex mappings between DHIS2 and FHIR resources in DataSonnet allowed us to stay away from writing low-level Java transformation code.
 The main DataSonnet mapping definition constructs identifiers, iterates over relevant program stage events, and imports DataSonnet libraries to transform the events into individual FHIR resources which are then assembled into a FHIR bundle within the main mapping definition.
 A simplified version of this mapping definition is shown below: